Login

 Dr. Mews stands as a prominent figure in the field, dedicated to delivering cutting-edge care and contributing to medical education.

-Doctor Hari Bandi - Medical Advisory Committee
+Doctor Hari Priya Bandi

 Dr Hari Priya Bandi is a Canberra-based neurosurgeon who has been working at The Canberra Hospital since 2018.
 Dr Bandi is proud to serve in the community in which she grew up and is passionate about providing people in Canberra and the region with expert neurosurgical care.